marektimura/turbo-fortnight/README.md

 Notes:
 - Responsibilities of this component could perhaps be split among multiple components - depends on the broader context and the overall system design
 - Database would ideally have at least some read replicas to support the high load during the peak window
-- `time_deposit_product.valid_from` allows to honor one of the business requirements
+- `time_deposit.valid_from` allows to honor one of the business requirements
-- `time_deposit_product.valid_until` allows to avoid offering a product for a prolonged period of time
+- `time_deposit.valid_until` allows to avoid offering a product for a prolonged period of time

 ### Notification Service